Crown Heights (film): Production

 On August 6, 2015, it was announced that Matt Ruskin would direct a biographical film about wrongfully convicted prisoner Colin Warner based on his own script, which Lila Yacoub would produce along with Black Maple Films and iAm21 Entertainment.
 Lakeith Stanfield was added to the cast to play Warner who spent 20 years in prison for a crime he did not commit in 1980, when he was just 18 years old.
 Nnamdi Asomugha would also star as Carl King, Warner's lifelong friend who fought to prove Warner's innocence.
 On September 15, 2015, newcomer Natalie Paul was cast in the film.

 Principal photography on the film began on September 9, 2015 in New York City.

 Release

 Crown Heights premiered in competition in the US Dramatic Category at the Sundance Film Festival on January 23, 2017.
 Amazon Studios acquired distribution rights to the film.
 IFC Films co-distributed the film alongside Amazon on August 18, 2017.
 The film received generally favorable reviews out of the Sundance Film Festival, winning the Audience Award for U.S. Dramatic Film.

 Critical reception

-On Rotten Tomatoes, Crown Heights has an approval rating of 77% based on 84 reviews.
+On Rotten Tomatoes, Crown Heights has an approval rating of 79% based on 84 reviews, with an average rating of 6.6/10.
 The site’s critics consensus states, "Crown Heights' heartbreaking fact-based narrative -- and LaKeith Stanfield's remarkable starring performance -- push this powerful drama past its structural flaws."
+Metacritic, which uses a weighted average, assigned the film a score of 64 out of 100, based on 25 critics, indicating "generally favorable" reviews.